Set-up, download and configuration

 All phpdocx paid licenses are open source, meaning that it is possible to modify the code of all classes.
 Software redistribution is not allowed.

 phpdocx is a PHP code programmed proprietary product.
-There are three versions with different features and restrictions:
+There are three available versions:

-This is elementary license generates documents, works with templates, and converts HTML and CSS to DOCX.
+This elementary license generates documents, works with templates, and converts HTML and CSS to DOCX.

 It allows to use the data library in a sub-domain, for example www.domain.com or docs.domain.com.